Skip to content

 Seeing Your First Suggestions

-When you first install Sourcery you should see a welcome file open in PyCharm.
+When you first install Sourcery you should see a welcome file open in your JetBrains IDE.
 This will include a few instructions for getting started and a demo function with a suggested refactoring.

 Any suggestion from Sourcery will be highlighted/underlined.
 Hover your mouse over the underlined/highlighted section to see a description of the proposed change and a diff of the changes.
 There are three wys you can interact with a Sourcery suggestion